Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{Aligned placement.} We show now Lemma~\ref{lem:alignedPl}, which assumes that the pieces in the anchor are almost-canonical and all previous pieces $\p_{i-1}$ have an aligned $(i-1)\slack$-placement.
-The goal is to conclude that the pieces of this gadget have an aligned $i\slack$-placement, which requires the variable pieces to be correctly aligned and encode values at most $i\slack$ away from the middle value of $x$.
+We show now \Cref{lem:alignedPl}, which assumes that the pieces in the anchor are almost-canonical and all previous pieces $\p_{i-1}$ have an aligned $(i-1)\slack$-placement.
+The goal is to conclude that the pieces of this gadget have an aligned $i\slack$-placement, which requires the variable pieces to be correctly aligned and encode values in the range $[-i\slack,i\slack]$.

-\begin{proof}[Proof of Lemma~\ref{lem:alignedPl} for the anchor] Consider a valid placement where the pieces $\p_{i-1}$ have a aligned $(i-1)\slack$-placement and the pieces $\p_i\setminus\p_{i-1}$, i.e., the yellow, blue, and orange pieces of this anchor, have almost-canonical placements; see Figure~\ref{fig:Anchor-aligning}.
+\begin{proof}[Proof of Lemma \ref{lem:alignedPl} for the anchor] Consider a valid placement where the pieces~$\p_{i-1}$ have an aligned $(i-1)\slack$-placement and the pieces $\p_i\setminus\p_{i-1}$, i.e., the yellow, blue, and orange pieces of this anchor, have almost-canonical placements; see \Cref{fig:Anchor-aligning}.
 We consider the alignment segment $\ell$ which has length $20$.
 Since the placements are almost-canonical, it follows that $\ell$ crosses both of the parallel edges of the yellow and the blue pieces.
 Since the distance between the segments in each pair is $10$, it follows that the segments must be horizontal.

-In order to show that the pieces $\p_i$ have an aligned $i\slack$-placement, it remains to bound the horizontal displacement of the yellow and blue pieces as compared to the placements encoding the middle value $m$ of the interval $I(x)$.
+In order to show that the pieces $\p_i$ have an aligned $i\slack$-placement, it remains to bound the horizontal displacement of the yellow and blue pieces as compared to the placements encoding the value $0$.
 Consider the yellow piece $p$, the argument for the blue piece is similar.
-We need to prove $\enc{p}\in[m-i\slack,m+i\slack]$.
-We will actually show the stronger statement that $\enc{p}\in[m-w,m+\slack] \subset [m-i\slack,m+i\slack]$.
+We need to prove $\enc{p}\in[-i\slack,i\slack]$.
+We will actually show the stronger statement that $\enc{p}\in[-\delta,\slack] \subset [-i\slack,i\slack]$.